-What is the WooCommerce Product Table plugin?
+What is WooCommerce Product Table?

 WooCommerce Product Table will take all the products from your WooCommerce store and display them in a tabular format.
 It’s the perfect format for a WooCommerce wholesale order form plugin.
 You can choose to which columns are displayed in the order form.
 You can even add filters based on categories, tags, variations etc. The knowledge base will help you experiment with all the available options.